Shivdatta45/project/README.md

 # project
-this is my first  project of Machine Learning
+this is my first  project of Machine Learning of shivdatta jadhav